‘I don’t really have any other choice’: Young Israelis around the world return home after Hamas attacks - KESQ

 “(Every message) took about two minutes to arrive and in between there was no communication,” he said.
 “Every two minutes you are tearing your hair out to get an answer.”

-Eventually, Ovadia heard of a secure location, sent the map to his brother and they managed to escape from the festival.
+Eventually, Ben heard of a secure location, sent the map to his brother and they managed to escape from the festival.

-The next morning, Ovadia flew to Israel from London where he lives with his British wife and nine-year-old twins.
+The next morning, Ben flew to Israel from London where he lives with his British wife and children.

 He is one of many Israelis returning home from abroad as their country’s long-running conflict with Hamas escalates into a war not seen on this scale for a generation.
 To cope with the increasing demand, Israeli airlines El Al, Israir and Arkia added more flights on Tuesday to repatriate military reservists, Reuters reported.